wael65/react-store-backend/README.md

-# react-store-backend
+# react-strapi-store
-server side of react ecommerce using strapi
+react e-commerce App using react and strapi